Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it means to argue for a position one doesn’t necessarily agree with, in order to stimulate debate or test the validity of an argument.
-The phrase is figurative, as it doesn’t relate to an actual devil but to taking a contrary position in a discussion.
+The idiom is figurative, as it doesn’t relate to an actual devil but to taking a contrary position in a discussion.

 Origin: